Depreciation and amortisation

 Tax losses can be carried forward without any time limit.
-However, tax loss carryforwards generally can be offset against taxable income only up to a maximum of 75% of the taxable income for any given year.
-Some exceptions apply (i.e. in connection with tax groups, in the case of liquidations or the recapture taxation of foreign losses), allowing a company to charge tax loss carryforwards available against 100% of annual taxable income.
+However, tax loss carryforwards can generally be offset against taxable income only up to a maximum of 75% of the taxable income for any given year.
+Some exceptions apply (i.e. in connection with tax groups, in case of liquidations or the recapture taxation of foreign losses), allowing a company to charge tax loss carryforwards available against 100% of annual taxable income.

-Tax loss carryforwards may be lost in the case of a share deal being classified as loss-trafficking (so-called 'Mantelkauf') or in the course of a legal restructuring leading to similar results.
+Tax loss carryforwards may be lost in case of a share deal being classified as loss-trafficking (so-called 'Mantelkauf') or in the course of a legal restructuring leading to similar results.